CinimoDY/rizomorf/src/content/pages/faq.md

 ## accessibility

 - **Q: Is this site accessible?**
-  > A: Yes, we maintain WCAG compliance while preserving the DOS aesthetic.
+  > A: Yes, i try to maintain WCAG compliance while preserving the DOS aesthetic.

 - **Q: Can I navigate with keyboard?**
   > A: Yes, full keyboard navigation is supported.
 Try using TAB and ENTER.